bendalab/animal_keeping/README.md

 -----

 *Animal keeping* is a tool to keep track of the animal population in a lab.
-It contains of a mysql backend to store subject-related information and a Java-written graphical interface to view/edit/create entries in the database.
+It consists of a mysql database backend to store subject-related information and a JavaFX-written graphical interface to view/edit/create entries in the database.

 Features